 It will probably be necessary to provide training to staff members who will have digital marketing responsibilities.
 To do their jobs properly, and get you the best possible results, they will need to learn about things like:

-- How to use content management and content creation tools (e.g. Hootsuite, Buffer)
+- Using content management and content creation tools (e.g. Hootsuite, Buffer)

-- How to set up and manage paid social media campaigns, email marketing campaigns, etc.
+- Setting up and managing paid social media campaigns, email marketing campaigns, etc.